-And when you factor in localization.
 If you are only managing content for a small-scale, static website, it is perfectly viable to just translate the HTML rather than processing the content through an enterprise CMS.
 HTML is a format that most translators are very comfortable working with, so skipping the CMS effectively cuts out the middleman.
 New technology can be appealing, but older, proven approaches are often simpler and cheaper.

 What do you need from a CMS?